go-vela/site/content/usage/stage_orchestration.md

 ### In Summary

 Stages are an advanced tool to help with writing powerful and sensible pipelines with parallel execution.
-While these orchestration tools are helpful, it is worth investigating just using `steps` if your pipeline relies on them too heavily.
+While these orchestration tools are helpful, consider just using `steps` to simplify pipelines that don't need the, sometimes surprising, complexity.